bmlt-enabled/yap-bots/README.md

 ## facebook messenger

 **Your instance will have to have HTTPS/SSL enabled.
-You will also need redis running locally.**
+You will also need a MySQL database.**

 1) Create a new app under your Facebook developer account https://developers.facebook.com/apps/.
 Whatever you name it will be the name of your bot.
 (Example: North Carolina Region of NA)
 2) Select "Messenger" as application product